smstuebe/smstuebe.github.io/_posts/2016-09-20-android-async-animation.markdown

 Xamarin has done a great job on bringing async/await to animations on iOS (as Kerry <a href="http://kerry.lothrop.de/animation-fun/" target="_blank">shows on his blog</a>) and on <a href="https://blog.xamarin.com/creating-animations-with-xamarin-forms/" target="_blank">Xamarin.Forms</a>.
 For my Fingerprint Plugin I was playing around with some animations on Android and I expected to find a similar animation extension - but I did not (If I've overseen something, tweet me).
 But, awaiting animations is pretty easy with a small extension method.

 <h3>Problem</h3>
 I want to colorize a icon, animate it and remove the color after the animation.
+In another use case I want to animate the icon and close the dialog afterwards.

 <h3>Solution</h3>